mapsplugin/cordova-plugin-googlemaps/README.md

 ## Release Notes
   - **v2.7.0**
     - Re-adoption: <a href="https://github.com/mapsplugin/cordova-plugin-googlemaps-sdk" target="_blank">cordova-plugin-googlemaps-sdk dependency</a>
+    - Important update: No longer support `UIWebView` on iOS. `WKWebView` only.
     - Fix: (iOS) Can't load image files from local host on ionic 4 / 5
     - Update: (Android) prevent null pointer error in AsyncLoadImage.java
     - Fix: Css animation interference when call setDiv and there is a push/pop page